-How do lasers permanently remove tattoos?
+How do lasers remove tattoos?

-Tattoos are created using insoluble ink that is injected into the middle layer of skin; they are permanent because the pigment is not able to be absorbed by the body.
+Tattoos are created using insoluble ink that is injected into the middle layer of skin; they are long lasting because the pigment is not able to be absorbed by the body.
 Using FDA-approved lasers, the highly-trained providers at Dermatology of Atlanta’s Laser Institute of Georgia emit concentrated beams of laser light to penetrate the outer layers of the skin.
 The laser light targets the pigmented ink, breaking the ink into tiny particles, which is then naturally absorbed into the body.

 What are the side effects of laser tattoo removal?

 While laser tattoo removal is safe for all skin types, there is the rare possibility of side effects occurring such as hypopigmentation or hyperpigmentation.
 With the help of the latest and most precise laser technology combined with the experience of Dermatology Associates of Atlanta, P.C.’s providers, the risk of side effects are greatly reduced for our patients.

 How many laser tattoo removal treatments do I need?